Salman-H/mars-search-robot/README.md

 ##### Getting unstuck
 To detect if the rover has gotten stuck somewhere, a timer is started every time the velocity drops to 0.
 If the time exceeds the designated *stuck time* for a given state, the *GetUnstuck* state is activated.
 If sufficient velocity is reached during the unstuck maneuvers, the *getting_unstuck* handler switches to another state.
 The timer has to be switched off every time the rover transitions to a different state to account for the possibility of getting stuck in that state.

-##### Mission criteria
-The mission is deemed complete when the rover has collected all six rock samples and mapped at least 95% of the environment or time spent doing so has exceeded 700 seconds, whichever comes first.

 ##### Returning home
-The home coordinates are expressed in the rover's frame using the *world_to_rover* function from the *perception* module, as described in the previous section.
+The home world coordinates (99.7, 85.6) are expressed in the rover's frame using the *world_to_rover* function from the *perception* module, as described in the previous section.
 Home cartesian coordinates are then converted to polar coordinates and the distance and heading to home is tracked.
 The distance to home is used to vary the rover's speed and heading profiles as follows:

 * When the rover is sufficiently far away from home, a pure nav heading is used
 * When the rover gets closer to home, a weighted average of home and nav headings is used with a 3:7 ratio